wp-plugins/threewp-broadcast/readme.txt

 License: GPLv3
 Requires at least: 3.3.1
 Stable tag: trunk
-Tags: broadcast, multipost, duplicate, posts, sitepress, threewp Tested up to: 3.6.1
+Tags: broadcast, multipost, duplicate, posts, sitepress, threewp, linking, posts, multiple, blogs, woocommerce, wpml Tested up to: 3.8

 Network plugin for PHP v5.4+ to broadcast posts to other blogs in the network.
 Custom post types, taxonomies, attachments and WPML are supported.